sunnydayw/outdoor-autonomous-bot/README.md

 # Outdoor Autonomous Bot

-This project is a differential drive robot platform designed for autonomous outdoor navigation.
+This project plan to build a differential drive robot platform designed for semi-autonomous outdoor use.
 It started as a lawn mowing idea but has expanded to include street cleaning, trash collection, and park maintenance, all with the goal of creating cleaner, greener spaces.

 ## Motivation